deewhiz/typescript-adv-types/Typeof/README.md

 # Typeof\<T\>
-The type of `T` based on its prototype.
+The type of `T`'s constructor based on its prototype.
-In Typescript, this acts more like Javascript's `instanceof` (due to Typescript structural typing)
+In Typescript, this acts like Javascript's `instanceof` (due to Typescript structural typing)

 -----